This is a complete guide on how to plan, create, and run a successful webinar.

-The first thing to remember about entrepreneurship is that every entrepreneur has the same job: to solve a problem.
+Rule one of entrepreneurship: no matter what you sell, your job is to solve a problem.
 Your product, your marketing, your everything should be shaped by that.
-So the first step is to find out what the audience’s problems are.
+So the first step is to find out what your audience’s problems are.

 As for how to ask them, you’ve got options.
 First, there’s the all-important resource upon which your business will always depend: your email list.
-Sending a direct survey, even a one-question survey, will get you the most honest and thoughtful results.
+Sending a direct survey (even a one-question survey) will get you the most honest and thoughtful results.
 Besides that, you’ve got social media.
-Throw the question out on Facebook or Twitter, and you’ll get plenty of responses- especially on specific Facebook groups devoted to your niche.
+Throw the question out on Facebook, Insta, or Twitter, and you’ll get plenty of responses- especially on specific social media groups devoted to your niche.

 You can also use your own website.
 Include in your next blog a call to action, soliciting comments on what problems your readers face.
 You can even use the phone!
-Reach out directly to specific individual users of your product, preferably the long-standing, loyal ones who you know have the most insightful feedback to offer.
-We ask our early adopters regularly how we can improve WebinarNinja, which is what ultimately led us to the creation of WebinarNinja 5.0.
+Reach out directly to specific individual users of your product, preferably the long-standing, loyal ones who you know have the most insightful feedback.
+We regularly sit down for video calls with our long-standing users, just to find out what they need help with.

 2. Start Wide.
 Narrow Down

 If you have some idea of what your audience is looking for, let them fine-tune it.
-Whether you’ve asked them for suggestions or not, think of three topics that you figure would be most useful and appealing to your crowd, and let them choose between them.
+Whether you’ve asked for suggestions or not, think of three topics that you think would be most useful and appealing to your crowd, and let them choose between them.

 This takes some of the responsibility off the customer, but it’s democratic enough to give them a sense of involvement in the process.
 Use the same methods mentioned above: your email list, social media, or direct outreach to specific customers.

-Love learning with a quick video?
-Here is a short video tutorial on how to use this technique and the other four discussed in this chapter:
+Here's a short video tutorial on using this technique, and the others discussed in this chapter:

 3. Review The Reviews